ushaprof/ai_case_study/README.md

 ### Challenges and Risks:

 **Technological Risks:** Developing reliable and safe AI-driven autonomous vehicles is complex, and any setbacks could impact Waymo’s market position.

+> Waymo Chief Product Officer, Mr. Panigrahi says that safety continues to be a top priority for Waymo in its product development and that autonomous vehicles could save thousands of lives as a safer alternative to distracted or impaired drivers.
+[The New York Times](https://www.nytimes.com/2024/09/04/technology/waymo-expansion-alphabet.html)

 **Collaborative Innovation:** Might result in copyright, and intellectual property fraud, choking revenue streams.

 **Regulatory Compliance:** This is a slow, deliberative process—collaborating with regulatory agencies such as NHTSA is the surest way to gain public regard in the long run.

 **Public Trust and Acceptance:** Gaining public trust is crucial for the adoption of autonomous vehicles, and any incidents could set back progress significantly.

+>	“Waymo has not had the big crash yet,” said Phil Koopman, an engineering professor at Carnegie Mellon University who specializes in autonomous vehicles.
+“I don’t know if they will have a big, embarrassing, problematic crash, and based upon the data, they don’t know, either.”
+[The Daily Podcast, the NYTimes.](https://www.nytimes.com/2023/08/23/podcasts/the-daily/driverless-cars-san-francisco.html)

 ## WAYMO WAY FORWARD UPSIDES
 Waymo’s integration of AI into its business strategy has made it a leader in the autonomous driving industry.
 However, the company faces significant challenges in scaling operations, achieving profitability, and gaining regulatory approval.
 Continued innovation and strategic partnerships will be critical for Waymo’s long-term success.